7 Key Things To Know When Starting Over in Life

 These lessons that you’ll learn from this difficult time in your life will build up a foundation of strength within yourself that will hold you up as you move forward to an ever-expanding life that is better and more invigorating than before.

-Personal growth is all about appreciating the difficult times for the lessons that they teach you and knowing that you were able to get through them and that you’ll also survive the next challenge, no matter what it happens to be.
+Personal growth is all about appreciating the difficult times for the lessons that they teach you and knowing that you could get through them and that you’ll also survive the next challenge, no matter what it happens to be.

 That is what fortitude is: the strength of character.
 Having a backbone, staying power, persistence, tenacity, determination, resolve, resolution, patience, and spirit.

-A significant change in your life can definitely be painful, and even emotionally devastating, but when you start to get up off the floor, and then off your knees, and begin to look up and outward again, you’ll be able to learn from these experiences and grow past them.
+A significant change in your life can definitely be painful and even emotionally devastating.
+Still, when you start to get up off the floor, and then off your knees, and begin to look up and outward again, you’ll be able to learn from these experiences and grow past them.

 That’s where you are right now, and it is time to start over again.